Kiswah: Location of manufacture

 From the time of the Ayyubids, precisely during the reign of as-Salih Ayyub, the kiswah was manufactured in Egypt, with material sourced locally as well as from Sudan, India, and Iraq.
 The Amir al-Hajj (commander of the hajj caravan), who was directly designated by the sultans of the Mamluk, and later, Ottoman Empires, transported the kiswah from Egypt to Mecca on an annual basis.
 Muhammad Ali Pasha of Egypt ordered the expenses for making the kiswah to be met by his state treasury in the early 19th century.
 Since then, Dar Al-Khoronfosh, a workshop in Cairo's Al-Gamaleya district, had been selected for the task of making the kiswah, and continued this role throughout the reign of the Egyptian monarchy.
 After the takeover of the Hijaz region, and from 1927 onward, its manufacture was partially moved to Mecca and then fully transferred in 1962, when Egypt ceased production; the facility is now the King Abdulaziz Complex for the Holy Kaaba Kiswa.

 Women

 The year 2024 was the first in recorded history during which women were involved in the ceremonial replacement of the kiswah.
 That year, women working for the General Authority for the Care of the Two Holy Mosques were involved in carrying parts of the new kiswah and giving them to men, before the men took them to Mecca.

+Disposal

+Old kiswahs are divided into pieces, which may later be sold or put on display.